6. The -m (modifylinebreaks) switch¶

 An overview of how the text wrapping feature works:

-- the default value of
+the default value of

 columns

-is 0, which means that text wrapping will not happen by default; - it happens after verbatim blocks have been found;
+is 0, which means that text wrapping will not happen by default;it happens after verbatim blocks have been found;

-- it happens after the oneSentencePerLine routine (see Section 6.2);
+it happens after the oneSentencePerLine routine (see Section 6.2);

-- it happens before all of the other code blocks are found and does not operate on a per-code-block basis; this means that, including indentation, you may receive a column width wider than that
+it can happen before or after all of the other code blocks are found and does not operate on a per-code-block basis; when using

-- code blocks to be text wrapped will:
+in Section 6.1.7;code blocks to be text wrapped will:

-- follow the fields specified in
+follow the fields specified in

 blocksFollow

-- begin with the fields specified in
+begin with the fields specified in

 blocksBeginWith

-- end before the fields specified in
+end before the fields specified in

 blocksEndBefore

-- setting
+setting

 columns